EmoFSM: A Finite State Machine for Emotional Support Conversation: Experiment

-\paragraph{Study on conversation turns.} Figure \ref{fig:performance_turns} shows the curve of Rouge-L with respect to different conversation turns.
-It can be observed that the performance of {\ModelName} does not degrade as conversation continues, and might even have stronger performance with \# of turns close to 12.
-Although finetuned-based baselines have similar trends, they are generally worse than {\ModelName}, indicating the effectiveness of FSM on long-period planning.
+\paragraph{Evolution on conversation turns.} Fig. \ref{fig:performance_turns} shows the curves of R-L as the number of conversation turns increases.
+It can be observed that the performance of {\ModelName} does not degrade as the conversation continues and may even be stronger when the number of turns is close to 12.
+Although finetuning-based baselines exhibit similar trends, they are generally worse than {\ModelName}, indicating the effectiveness of FSM for long-horizon planning.

+\paragraph{Analysis on Strategies} Fig. \ref{fig:strategy_trainsition} further exhibits the strategy transitions within consecutive turns in the same conversation, determined by {\ModelName}.
+For each grid, the color represents the fraction of the transitions from the row-strategy to the column-strategy.
+According to \cite{liu2021ESconv}, the strategies can be related to three supporting stages (Exploration, Comforting, and Action).
+Therefore, we mark each strategy with the corresponding stage I, II, and III and order the strategies accordingly.
+As a result, a more reasonable strategy transition may happen from earlier to later stages \textit{i.e.}, the upper-triangle part of the matrix.
+Obviously, such a pattern can be observed from Fig. \ref{fig:strategy_trainsition}, indicating that the strategy determination of {\ModelName} is aligned with the `Exploration, Comforting and Action' paradigm.

+\paragraph{Effectiveness of self-reasoning.} {\ModelName} has three inference steps, \textit{i.e.}, $s_0 \Rrightarrow e \Rrightarrow g \Rrightarrow u^p$ as specified in Equation (\ref{eq:inference}).
+One may argue whether all these inference steps are necessary, and how variants with fewer inference steps perform.
+To validate this consideration, we test the following variants by assuming some of the state components could be obtained directly from the original dataset, while LLM generates the rest: